-In this tutorial we will show you how to install Pip on Debian 9.
-For those of you who didn’t know, The Pip command is a tool for installing and managing Python packages, such as those found in the Python Package Index.
-With the help of pip you can also install the package of particular version.
+In this tutorial, we will show you how to install Pip on Debian 9 Stretch.
+For those of you who didn’t know, A pip command is a tool for installing and managing Python packages, such as those found in the Python Package Index.
+With the help of pip, you can also install the package of a particular version.
 Most importantly pip has a feature to manage full lists of packages and corresponding version numbers, possible through a “requirements” file.
 It performs the same basic job as easy_install, but with some extra features.

 Install Pip on Debian 9 Stretch